fredgrd/fredgrd/README.md

 💡 I’m interested in universal APIs, turning roadblocks into opportunities, and everything product related.

-🌱 Now diving into the nitty-gritty of C# development.
+🌱 Now diving into the nitty-gritty of Go development.

 🤓 Always on the lookout for new opportunities where I can apply my skills to tackle complex customer problems and level-up my expertise.